SovereignCloudStack/k8s-cluster-api-provider/doc/make-reference.md

 You can purge the whole project via ``make purge``.
-Be careful with that command as it will purge *all resources in the OpenStack project* even those that have not been created through this Terraform script or the Cluster API.
+Be careful with that command as it will purge *all resources in the OpenStack project* even those that have not been created through this OpenTofu script or the Cluster API.
 It requires the [``ospurge``](https://opendev.org/x/ospurge) tool.
 Install it with ``python3 -m pip install git+https://git.openstack.org/openstack/ospurge``.